willunga recreation park

 - FOOD: Carnival food, burgers, hot dogs, nachos, pizzas, Asian creations and icecream, vegan and gluten free options too

-- DRINKS: Beer, wine, cider, soft drinks are available for purchase, plus water on tap
+- DRINKS: Beer, wine, soft drinks are available for purchase, plus water on tap

-- Entertainment: Show rides, side show, live music, camel & pony rides, circus performers, science show, roving performers, craft activities, reptiles display, target golf and mini golf.
+- Entertainment: Show rides, side show, live music, camel & pony rides, circus performers, science show, roving performers, craft activities, target golf and more.

 - Variety of market stalls